scds/intro-spss/lessons/lesson2.md

 - If an Output Window pops up, minimize it for now.
   <img src="../assets/img/lessons/open2.png" alt="" width="75%" style="border: solid 2px black">

-You should now see the Data Editor, which consists of the Data View and Variable View.
+You should now have your SPSS Data Document open.

 ## Importing Excel Files (.xlsx)